 New construction for the timber screen on the terrace will be replaced with a geometric metal screen.
 The current uPVC doors are to be replaced with PPC Aluminium framed glazed doors.
 A flat roof is to be installed with a waterproof membrane system and concrete paving within the plant enclosure.
 The walls of the extension are to be black painted bricks and the windows PPC Aluminium framed glazed panels.

-The site is situated on a dead-end road off Smarts place which leads to High Holborn and is predominately surrounded by commercial premises and adjacent apartments.
+The site is situated on a dead-end road off Smarts place which leads to High Holborn and is predominately surrounded by commercial premises with residential apartments adjacent.

-We do not anticipate any major issues or challenges outside of the norm.
-Priority will be given to maintaining good and safe access for pedestrians using the nearby alleyway and pavement in front of the site and all sub-contractors and suppliers will be briefed on agreed access and egress for the site prior to commencement of works.
+We do not anticipate any major issues or challenges outside of standard construction operations.
+Priority will be given to maintaining safe and appropriate access for pedestrians using the nearby alleyway and pavement in front of the site.
+All sub-contractors and suppliers will be briefed on agreed access and egress to and from the site prior to commencement of works.

 In terms of the main issues and challenges.
 These are as follows:

-Vehicles will enter the site via high Holborn and through Smarts Place onto Stukeley Street.
-Some large works are being carried out to the Arab Press house on the corner of High Holborn and Smarts Place.
-In order to limit potential issues, we have had a meeting with the principal contractors (Collins) Project Manager to ensure that waste clearances and site deliveries where practicable don’t overlap and cause unnecessary access and egress issues.
+Vehicular Access - Vehicles will enter the site via high Holborn and through Smarts Place onto Stukeley Street.
+The neighbouring Arab Press house on the corner of High Holborn and Smarts Place is undergoing an extensive refurbishment and extension.
+In order to limit potential issues, we have met with the principal contractors (Collins) Project Manager to ensure that waste clearances and site deliveries where practicable do not overlap and cause unnecessary access and egress issues.
 Further to this meeting both parties feel there will be little in the way of issue for deliveries and will ensure good working relations are maintained through good communication throughout the project.
-In order to ensure limited issues a delivery schedule will be drawn up, we will liaise with Peter Bonney of Collins construction to ensure little overlap takes place.
+In order to ensure limited issues a delivery schedule will be drawn up, we will liaise with Peter Bonney (Project Manager) of Collins construction to ensure little overlap takes place.
+Once on site we will have a further meeting with Peter to establish the set delivery times for his site and draw up a sensible, mutually agreeable delivery schedule.
+As well as the Arab press House, Pearson’s delivery bay is located on the opposite side of smarts place I have had correspondence with the facilities manager, we do not envisage this to be an issue. (see appended documents)

 Management of the noise and dust arising from works – noise will be managed on the site by adhering to guide lines set out by Camden.
 Where possible dust will be limited by using protection where necessary and mitigating techniques.